helios1138/node-dm/README.md

 Examples
 ========

-There are multiple other ways to provide and consume dependecies.
+There are other ways to provide and resolve dependencies.

 Promises
 --------